sarahjting/rngadopts/readme.md

     ```
 3. Set up the administrator account -- Run the following command and follow the instructions.
     ```
-    ./manage createsuperuser
+    ./d manage createsuperuser
     ```
-3. Your admin account can use the following admin panel -- https://localhost:8000/admin
+4. Your admin account can use the following admin panel -- https://localhost:8000/admin

 # Expose
 This project is compatible with Expose, if you have an Expose server.